Mobile phone provider reviews

 Self-styled as the biggest mobile provider you've never heard of, Utility Warehouse offers mobile phone contracts and Sim-only deals alongside energy and broadband packages.

-The more services you choose from Utility Warehouse, the more benefits you’ll get, such as an extra 2GB of monthly data and free mobile phone protection when you pick the mobile, phone and broadband bundle.
+The more services you choose from Utility Warehouse, the more benefits you’ll get, such as an extra 6GB of monthly data and free mobile phone protection when you pick the mobile, phone and broadband bundle.

 Utility Warehouse's mobile deals cost from £10/month.
-It promises not to raise prices during your contract and will automatically stop charging for the handset once your contract comes to an end (effectively switching you to a Sim-only deal and just charging you for your phone usage).
+It promises not to raise prices during your contract and will automatically stop charging for the handset once your contract comes to an end (effectively switching you to a Sim-only deal and only charging you for your phone usage).